atooms-mirror/atooms/README.md

 sim.run(steps=10000)
 print sim.system.temperature, sim.system.density
 ```
-Of course, we just pretended to do 10000 steps! the DryRunBackend won't do any actual simulation, nor write anything to disk.
+Of course, we just pretended to do 10000 steps!
+The DryRunBackend won't do any actual simulation, nor write anything to disk.
 Check out the available backends or write your own!

 Features